Hostile Work Environment

 What Is a Hostile Work Environment?

 California defines a hostile work environment as a workplace where inappropriate behavior is severe and pervasive enough to create an abusive and hostile atmosphere for workers.
 Oftentimes, the term “hostile work environment” is often associated with sexual harassment.
 However, it can also encompass other types of workplace discrimination.
-Some workers may face a hostile work environment due to their ethnicity, religious beliefs, pregnancy status, national origin, age or disability.
-It is against the law to target workers with harassment.
+Some workers may face a hostile work environment due to one or more of the following:

 Fortunately, workplace discrimination, including hostile work environment discrimination, is against California law.
 Employers may be running afoul of the Fair Employment and Housing Act by allowing a hostile work environment to persist.